aisingapore/TagUI/README.md

 click section_results
 download https://admin.typeform.com/form/2592751/analyze/csv to report.csv
 ```
-If you already know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
-If not, you will still enjoy optional features like repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which generates automation flows by learning from your actions.
+If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
+If not, you will still enjoy powerful features like repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by learning from your actions.

 # Set Up
 1. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org
 2. install PhantomJS (headless scriptable web browser) - http://phantomjs.org
-3. install TA.Gui (insanely easy lightning fast automation tool) - https://git.io/vMCTZ
+3. install TA.Gui (friendly lightning fast automation tool) - https://git.io/vMCTZ

-Optional - configure browser settings in tagui_config.txt or leave as default
+Optional - configure web browser settings in tagui_config.txt or leave as default

 # To Use
 ```
 ./tagui flow_filename option(s)
 ```
-- Automation flow filename extension can be no extension, .gui or .txt
+- Automation flow filename can have no extension, .gui or .txt file extension
 - Objects, keywords, datatables can be defined in flow_filename.csv (optional)

 Option|Purpose
 :----:|:------
-firefox|run on visible Firefox browser (need to install Firefox, and SlimerJS - https://slimerjs.org)
+firefox|run on visible Firefox browser (first install Firefox, and SlimerJS - https://slimerjs.org)
-report|generate a web report for easy sharing of run results (default is only text log file)
+report|generate a web report for easy sharing of run results (default is only a text log file)
 debug|show run-time backend messages from PhantomJS for detailed tracing and logging
 test|professional testing using [CasperJS assertions](http://docs.casperjs.org/en/latest/modules/tester.html); support TA.Gui XPath tx('selector')

-To schedule an automation flow in crontab, eg at 8am daily
+To schedule an automation flow in crontab, for example at 8am daily
 ```
 0 8 * * * /full_path_on_your_server/tagui flow_filename option(s)
 ```